Head

 - No tilt → orbital roofs superimposed.

-- Technique checks: Adequate contrast/density to visualize maxillary and orbital detail.
+- Technique checks (what contrast, density, soft tissue visibility, and artifacts to look for): Adequate contrast/density to visualize maxillary and orbital detail.

 Parietoacanthial (Waters Method) Facial Bones